nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

+### 20210719 Day86
+Predominantly writing scripts in the last couple years, I had forgotten most of the OOP concepts I learnt back in the day studying C++/Java
+So decided to brush up on Python specific OOP today

 ### 20210716 Day85
 Messed up big time rebasing a branch from upstream today.
 Lesson learned: you don't ALWAYS have to choose between incoming or existing code.
 We can just keep both and then trim manually